DiegoCaridei/DCWriterAnimation/README.md

 DCWriterAnimation
 =================
-DCWriterAnimation allow you to create a beautiful effect like this:
+DCWriterAnimation allow you to create a beautiful animation

 ## How To Use It